-- symmetric key encryption is when the cryptosystem uses the same key for both encryption and decryption.
+- Symmetric key encryption.
+The cryptosystem uses the same key for both encryption and decryption.
 In this method, keys are shared with both parties prior to transmission and are changed regularly to prevent any system attacks.

-- Asymmetric key encryption is when the cryptosystem uses different keys for encryption and decryption.
-However, the keys are mathematically related.
-In this method, each party has their own pair of keys that is exchanged during transmission.
+- Asymmetric key encryption.
+The cryptosystem uses different keys for encryption and decryption.
+The keys are mathematically related, however.
+In this method, each party has its own pair of keys that is exchanged during transmission.

 Cryptosystem attack examples